 - Plan school holiday activities one month in advance and draft up a budget accordingly.

 - Always pack lunch and fill up water bottles before heading out on a day trip.
-This is a great way to save money and avoid unhealthy fast food options.
+This is a great way to save money and avoid expensive on-site cafes and unhealthy fast food options.

-- Sign up to daily deals sites like Scoopon to stay updated on local bargains and discounts on activities, accommodation and restaurants.
+- Sign up to daily deals sites to stay updated on local bargains and discounts on activities, accommodation and restaurants.

-- Buddy up with another family for a road trip getaway so parents can share the costs and the kids have more friends to play with.
+- Buddy up with another family for a road trip getaway.
+It helps parents share the costs and responsibility, while the kids have more friends to play with.